curiousest/curiousest.github.io/_posts/2016-12-22-privacy-is-a-tragedy-of-the-commons.md

 **The individual**: one person.

-**The organization**: an entity that isn't *an individual*, but can claim ownership over information.
+**The organization**: an entity that is not *an individual*, but can own information.
 Ex: a company, a country, a non-profit organization, a government organization, or even an informal fraternity.

 **Personal information**: information *about* the particular individual or organization.
 Personal information can exist without anyone having access to it.
 Ex: date of birth, bank records, projected revenues, current locations of constituents.

 **Other information**: personal information about others or how the universe works.
-Ex: the average age of Americans, the formula for coca cola, industry best-practices, customer data, research papers.
+Ex: the average age of Americans, the formula for coca cola, industry best-practices, customer data, research papers, the weather.

 **insert picture here**